enigmampc/Game-of-Zones/docs/validators/kms/kms_ledger.md

 07:28:24 [INFO] KMS node ID: 1BC12314E2E1C29015B66017A397F170C6ECDE4A
 ```

-The KMS may complain that it cannot connect to gaiad.
+The KMS may complain that it cannot connect to enigmagozd.
 That is fine, we will fix it in the next section.

 This output indicates the validator key linked to this particular device is: `cosmosvalconspub1zcjduepqy53m39prgp9dz3nz96kaav3el5e0th8ltwcf8cpavqdvpxgr5slsd6wz6f`

-Take note of the validator pubkey that appears in your screen. *We will use it in the next section.*
+Take note of the validator pubkey that appears in your screen. _We will use it in the next section._

 ## Gaia configuration

-You need to enable KMS access by editing `.gaiad/config/config.toml`.
-In this file, modify `priv_validator_laddr` to create a listening address/port or a unix socket in `gaiad`.
+You need to enable KMS access by editing `.enigmagozd/config/config.toml`.
+In this file, modify `priv_validator_laddr` to create a listening address/port or a unix socket in `enigmagozd`.

 For example: